New York State Route 177: Route description

 After leaving Barnes Corners, NY 177 returns to being the two-lane rural roadway, progressing southeastward through the town of Pinckney.
 Despite the rural scenery, the route does enter the hamlet of New Boston and the junction with CR 23 (Liberty Road).
 Passing a few farms, the route turns to the northeast near Mile Square Road, and enters the hamlet of Bellwood, within the town of Harrisburg.
 Bellwood consists of a few houses and an intersection with CR 27 and CR 28 (Sears Pond Road).
 Leaving Bellwood, NY 177 continues eastward into the hamlet of Windecker, which consists only of a few houses.
 Leaving Windecker, NY 177 bends to the southeast and enters the town of Lowville, passing a few farms and wind turbines before bending into the hamlet of West Lowville.
 In West Lowville, NY 177 intersects with NY 12, which continues eastward to the village of Lowville.
 NY 177 terminates at this intersection.

 History

 NY 177 was assigned as part of the 1930 renumbering of state highways in New York.
 It originally extended from US 11 in Adams Center to NY 12 west of the village of Lowville.
-When the portion of I-81 near Adams Center was completed in the late 1950s, NY 177 was extended westward over a county-maintained highway to meet the new expressway at exit 42.
+When the portion of I-81 near Adams Center was completed in the late 1950s, NY 177 was extended westward over a county-maintained highway to meet the new expressway at exit 147 (formerly 42).
 On August 1, 1979, ownership and maintenance of NY 177 between I-81 and US 11 was transferred from Jefferson County to the state of New York as part of a highway maintenance swap between the two levels of government.